0xchase/modality/readme.md

  - [ ] Print function return values
  - [ ] Command to add hooks at locations, run some r2 command there
  - [ ] When state splits, print [1|2] => [1|3] with split address
+ - [ ] Add custom hooks for strlen, etc that ask for length or arbitrary length.
+Can also set this in the config.

 ### Other
  - [ ] Deal with offets for PIE